aliterc/aliterc.github.io/index.md

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+- 0913 How Myanmar forces burned, looted and killed in a remote village

+On Sept.
+2, Buddhist villagers and Myanmar troops killed 10 Rohingya men in Myanmar's restive Rakhine state.
+Reuters uncovered the massacre and has pieced together how it unfolded.
+During the reporting of this article, two Reuters journalists were arrested by Myanmar police.

+INN DIN, Myanmar – Bound together, the 10 Rohingya Muslim captives watched their Buddhist neighbors dig a shallow grave.
+Soon afterwards, on the morning of Sept.
+2, all 10 lay dead.
+At least two were hacked to death by Buddhist villagers.
+The rest were shot by Myanmar troops, two of the gravediggers said.

+“One grave for 10 people,” said Soe Chay, 55, a retired soldier from Inn Din’s Rakhine Buddhist community who said he helped dig the pit and saw the killings.
+The soldiers shot each man two or three times, he said.
+“When they were being buried, some were still making noises.
+Others were already dead.”

+- Expression examples

+Many of the examples in this section are based on expressions provided by Dan Ebberts.

+Online resources for expression examples

+Dan Ebberts provides example expressions and tutorials for learning how to work with expressions on his MotionScript website.
+For example, Dan provides an excellent page about collision detection.

+Colin Braley provides a tutorial and example project on his website that show how to use expressions to make one layer repel others in a natural-seeming manner.

+The AE Enhancers forum provides many examples and much useful information about expressions, as well as scripts and animation presets.
+In this post on the AE Enhancers forum, Paul Tuersley provides a tutorial and example project that show how to use expressions to animate several layers in a swarm.

+Rick Gerard provides an example on his website that demonstrates rolling a square object along a floor so that the sides stay in contact with the floor plane.

+Carl Larsen provides a video tutorial on the Creative COW website that demonstrates how to use expressions and parenting to relate the rotation of a set of wheels to the horizontal movement of a vehicle.

+Chris Zwar provides an example project on his website for automatically arranging still images or videos into a grid (like a video wall).
+You can easily adjust position and spacing with sliders that are connected to a system of expressions.
+There are three compositions in the project—one for stills, one for videos, and one to create an auto-storyboard in which a video is sampled at user-defined intervals and aligned into a grid.

+JJ Gifford’s website provides several example projects that demonstrate how to use expressions.

+Maltaannon (Jerzy Drozda, Jr.) provides a video tutorial on his website that shows how to use expressions to create a volume meter using the results of the Convert Audio To Keyframes command.

+Harry Frank provides a tutorial on his graymachine website that shows how to use expressions to read data from an external text file.

+- Rashes

+Also called: Dermatitis, Skin rash

+A rash is an area of irritated or swollen skin.
+Many rashes are itchy, red, painful, and irritated.
+Some rashes can also lead to blisters or patches of raw skin.
+Rashes are a symptom of many different medical problems.
+Other causes include irritating substances and allergies.
+Certain genes can make people more likely to get rashes.

+Contact dermatitis is a common type of rash.
+It causes redness, itching, and sometimes small bumps.
+You get the rash where you have touched an irritant, such as a chemical, or something you are allergic to, like poison ivy.

+Some rashes develop right away.
+Others form over several days.
+Although most rashes clear up fairly quickly, others are long-lasting and need long-term treatment.

+Because rashes can be caused by many different things, it's important to figure out what kind you have before you treat it.
+If it is a bad rash, if it does not go away, or if you have other symptoms, you should see your health care provider.
+Treatments may include moisturizers, lotions, baths, cortisone creams that relieve swelling, and antihistamines, which relieve itching.

 - 0912 U.S. southeast braces for 'days and days' of floods from hurricane

 HOLDEN BEACH, N.C.
 (Reuters) - The powerful Hurricane Florence threatened to bring “days and days” of rain and potentially deadly flooding to the U.S. southeast coast, North Carolina’s governor warned on Tuesday, as some 1 million people were ordered to evacuate their homes.